Alex031544/docker_fastrtps/README.md

 ### Examples image

-The examples image bases in the runtime image and comprises the examples which eProsima ships together with FastRTPS.
+The examples image based on the runtime image and comprises the examples which eProsima ships together with FastRTPS.
 As the binaries are built in a development container, this is a good demonstration how to do it and that all should work well.
 The examples are installed to:

 ```
 /usr/local/examples/C++/